rsmp-nordic/rsmp4/refactor.md

 Remote: A reference to a remote node

 Service: runs a service, receives commands from a remote handler, sends the handler results and status
-Handler: A reference to a service runnining on a remote node, sends commands to a remote service, receives results and status from the remote service
+Handler: A reference to a service runnning on a remote node, sends commands to a remote service, receives results and status from the remote service

 Converter: converts service data between internal representation and rsmp sxl format